What ADHD Overwhelm Feels Like? (Symptoms & Experience) - Softarra

 Physical Shutdown

-What helps is reducing the demand.
+What helps is lowering the demand.

 ADHD Overwhelm vs Normal Stress

-But not quite the same.
+But not the same.

-What helps is reducing input and softening demand.
+What helps is reducing input.

 Common Thoughts During Overwhelm

-You may notice a familiar inner voice when overwhelm rises.
+You may notice a familiar loop:

-“I’ll do it in a minute.”
+“I’ll do it later.”

-“Why am I like this again?”
+“Why am I like this?”

-“I should be handling this better.”
+“I should be handling this.”

-But they often come from a strained system.
+But they come from pressure.

 Not from the truth about you.

-Why ADHD Overwhelm Is So Common in Women
+Why It Is So Common in Women

 And a quiet exhaustion underneath it.